Are you planning a staycation in the country? Wondering what to do in Mudgee NSW?

 Recommendations from Friends:

-We visited from a Sunday to Wednesday which meant that we missed out on some of the wine bars and restaurants that only open during the end of the week and weekend.
+We visited from Sunday to Wednesday which meant that we missed out on some of the wine bars and restaurants that only open during the end of the week and weekend.
 We have included recommendations from friends for you:

 Roths Wine Bar & Cellar – Open from Wednesday to Saturday from 3 pm till late at 30 Market Street in Mudgee.
 They offer local produce and local wines and music on Friday and Saturday nights.
 During colder months enjoy a glass of wine in front of the open fireplaces in the terrace and courtyard.